Roger Vrigny: Biography

-A professor, Roger Vrigny turned to the theatre in 1950 by founding a small company ("La Compagnie du Miroir"), before devoting himself to literature with his first novel, Arban, in 1954.
-He entered literature under the aegis of the writer and poet Robert Mallet.
-Also a radio personality, Roger Vrigny hosted the program Belles Lettres on the ORTF in 1955, then the Matinée littéraire on France Culture from 1966.
-For thirty years, he animated various literary programs, the most recent being "Lettres Ouvertes", aired every Wednesday on France Culture.
+A professor, Roger Vrigny turned to theatre in 1950 by founding a small theatre company, "La Compagnie du Miroir", before devoting himself to literature with his first novel, Arban, in 1954.
+He began his literary career under the mentorship of the writer and poet Robert Mallet.
+He was also a radio broadcaster, hosting the program Belles Lettres on the ORTF in 1955, then Matinée littéraire on France Culture from 1966.
+For thirty years, he hosted various literary programs, the last of which was "Lettres Ouvertes", broadcast every Wednesday on France Culture.
 He was a member of the jury of the Prix Renaudot.
-Roger Vrigny never stopped working as a novelist, essayist and publisher, all activities were also marked by discretion and demand.
+Vrigny continued working as a novelist, essayist and publisher, and his work was marked by discretion and high standards.

-In 1963, he received the Prix Femina for his book La Nuit de Mougins, and in 1989 the Grand prix de littérature de l'Académie française for all of his work.
+In 1963, he won the Prix Femina for La Nuit de Mougins, and in 1989 he received the Grand prix de littérature de l'Académie française for his lifetime achievement.

-His last published work, Instants dérobés (Éditions Gallimard, 1996), was composed of extracts from his diary held from 1972 to 1991.
+His final published work, Instants dérobés (Éditions Gallimard, 1996), was composed of extracts from the diary he kept between 1972 and 1991.

-He died at the age of 77.
-He is buried in Picardy, in his village of adoption Wiry-au-Mont.
+He died aged 77.
+He is buried in Picardy, in his adopted village of Wiry-au-Mont.